 Where a body of water such as a stream, lake, sea, or ocean, borders the course, it is permissible to mark such an area as a penalty area rather than marking it as out of bounds.
 The phrase "on the course" in the definition of "penalty area" does not mean on property owned by the course; rather it refers to any area not defined as out of bounds by the Committee.

-When a penalty area is bounded by out of bounds on one side, such that the edge of the penalty area and the boundary line coincide, the Committee can use a Local Rule to allow the player to take relief on the opposite side of the penalty area to where the ball last crossed the edge (see Model Local Rule B-2) and an additional Local Rule so that there is no need to mark that edge of the penalty area (see Model Local Rule B-1).
+• When a penalty area is shaped or located such that there would be no reasonable option for a player to drop on one side of the penalty area (for example, when a red penalty area is right next to a course boundary), the Committee may use a Local Rule to allow the player to take relief on the opposite side of the penalty area to where the ball last crossed the edge (see Model Local Rule B-2).
+Where a penalty area is right next to a boundary, an additional Local Rule may be required so that there is no need to mark that edge of the penalty area (see Model Local Rule B-1).

 D